adityabedekar17/adityabedekar17.github.io/README.md

 Since Summer 2024, I have conducted an extensive **literature review** on **NBTI characterization methodologies**, exploring various approaches to modeling its impact on circuit reliability.
 My work involves using **open-source and industry-standard tools** for **MOSFET reliability analysis**, including:
 - **Open-Source PDKs:** Sky130nm and ASAP7nm
-- **Circuit Simulation Tools:** PySpice, Synopsys HSPICE MOSRA, and Cadence AgeMOS
+- **Circuit Simulation Tools:** PySpice, Xyce, Synopsys HSPICE MOSRA, and Cadence AgeMOS

 Additionally, I have explored **metastability measurement techniques and wear-out models**, which intersect with my broader interests in **TCAD modeling and semiconductor reliability analysis**.
 ### **Research Topics**